Aurelie-feyzin/cinephoria/README.md

 cp .env.dist .env # Copy .env.dist and rename it to .env
 ```

-6) Optional: Add Local Host Mapping
+6) Add Local Host Mapping

-To make development easier, you can create a custom hostname for the application by editing your /etc/hosts file.
+To make development easier, create a custom hostname for the application by editing your /etc/hosts file.
-Open the /etc/hosts file with a text editor using superuser privileges.
-For example:
 ```bash
 sudo nano /etc/hosts
 ```